msrawson/escape/readme.md

 ## Clock Speed

-You can make the timer run faster or slower use the + and - buttons.
+When viewing the Timer screen, you can make the timer run faster or slower use the + and - buttons.
 The slowest that time can run on screen is half normal speed, i.e. 1 second on screen is 2 seconds in real time.
 The fastest is twice normal speed.
 This should help you to synchronise the timer with the play.

 Press \* to reset passage of time to normal.

-Alternatively, when on the Timer screen, you can also use the left and right arrows to slow down or speed up the clock.
+Alternatively, you can also use the left and right arrows to slow down or speed up the clock.
 The up and down arrows both reset clock speed to normal.

 ## Change Remaining Time